javiertuya/selema/README.md

 - **Modes of Operation**: By default, Selema starts a WebDriver before each test executions and quits after each test execution, but this behaviour can be modified:
   - `setManageAtClass()`: Starts a WebDriver before the first test at each class, and quits after all tests in the class
   - `setManageNone()`: Do not start/quit automatically any webdriver.
 Useful to test scenarios that involve users closing browsers.
-    If needed, tester can instantiate and close a driver by calling `createDriver()` and `quitDriver(WebDriver driver)` on the SeleniumManager Instance.
+    If needed, tester can instantiate and close a driver by calling `createDriver()` and `quitDriver(WebDriver driver)` on the SeleManager Instance.
     Method `hasDriver()` indicates if an instance of the driver has been created (accesing a non instantiated driver thwows an exception).
   - `setManagedAtTest()`: Returns to the default behaviour.
 - **WebDriver Capabilities (options)**: `setOptions(Map<String,Object> options)` adds the specific capabilities to the WebDriver prior to its creation.